LoctusBin/Collection-of-Profiles/Combat-Profiles/README.md

 It is intended that you can use my profiles from 1-60, so if there is something that are better than other spells in some levels, then just post an issue about it and i will fix it as soon as possible.

+All my profiles now use Racial Spells, by doing that it will come up that you miss some spells when loading in the profile.
+You can double check the spell-ids in the profile, and take away the one your not using if you dont want that error, or leave them be.
+Some error about the missing spell-ids are talents btw, or that you forget to learn or equip new spells.

 ## How to add Combat profile to bot:
 1. First download all my profiles from link below or set up SVN.